Wafaa-Almadhoun/Ros-install-/README.md

 Also, it is recommended that you have at least 20GB of free space on your C:\ drive for installation and development.

  * You need virtualbox to use Ubuntu and  develop ROS projects for Windows.
-You can download virtualbox (VirtualBox 6.1.34 )platform packages

  ## Algorithm